ChristianSarran/AskScienceAnalysis/README.md

-For marker of this file, please read from the readme preview which shows the files in the repo, and not by clicking into the file, due to formatting differences (https://github.com/ChristianSarran/d25)
+For marker of this file, please read from the readme preview which shows the files in the repo, and not by clicking into the file, due to formatting differences (https://github.com/ChristianSarran/d25).
+HTML formatting became to cumbersome

 # CSCD25: Course Project